Bluetooth Low Energy Fundamentals

 If you are having issues with the exercises, please create a ticket on DevZone: devzone.nordicsemi.com

-Click or drag files to this area to upload.
-You can upload up to 2 files.
+Drag & Drop Files, Choose Files to Upload You can upload up to 2 files.

-Adding notification and indication support
+Exercise 2 – Adding notification and indication support

 In this exercise, we will add support for the GATT operations Notify and Indicate.
-Recall that these operations are server-initiated, by the GATT client must subscribe to the desired data to receive the messages.
+Recall that these operations are server-initiated, but the GATT client must subscribe to the desired data to receive the messages.

 The exercise is divided into two parts.